CHCSS00102 – Mental Health Co-existing Needs Skill Set

 This skill set has been endorsed by industry as suitable for individuals who:

-Hold a qualification at Certificate IV level or higher in alcohol and other drugs, mental health or related field
+- Hold a qualification at Certificate IV level or higher in alcohol and other drugs, mental health or related field, or

-Have skills equivalent to the qualification requirement validated through a recognition of prior learning process
+- Have skills equivalent to the qualification requirement validated through a recognition of prior learning process, or

 Language, Literacy and Numeracy (LLN)